Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks

 Following the geometric interpretation of the GTD in \secref{ss:GeometricInterpretationGTD}, we give a geometric interpretation of the JET for the special case of $2 \times 2$ matrices:

 where $\ba^{(i)}$ and $\bb^{(i)}$ are the first and second columns of $A_i$ ($i=1,2$), respectively.
-The interpretation of the general case is a simple extension of this idea.
-As in \secref{ss:GeometricInterpretationGTD}, we assume, without loss of generality, $\det(A_1) = \det(A_2) = 1$.
+The interpretation for the general case is a simple extension of the $2 \times 2$ case.
+As in \secref{ss:GeometricInterpretationGTD}, we assume, without loss of generality, that $\det(A_1) = \det(A_2) = 1$.